Marina Lafarga Magro

 Research overview

-I am currently working on the implementation of a Bayesian approach to compute radial velocities of cool stars based on the ideas presented in Zucker et al. 2003Link opens in a new window.
-I am also studying the alignment between the planetary orbit and the stellar spin of a set of planets in the Neptunian desert.
-To do that, I make use of the Rossiter-McLaughlin distortion observed in spectroscopic observations during a planetary transit, which is sensitive to the spin-orbit angle of the system.
-Additionally, I am also trying to study the variability of the star behind the transit chord through the "reloaded" Rossiter-McLaughlin approach, which isolates the stellar light behind the planet as it transits.
+Before that, I worked with Dr Heather CeglaLink opens in a new window's research group Towards Other Earths.
+I studied the alignment between the planetary orbit and the stellar spin of a set of planets in the Neptunian desert.
+To do that, I use of the Rossiter-McLaughlin distortion observed in spectroscopic observations during a planetary transit, which is sensitive to the spin-orbit angle of the system.
+Additionally, I also studied the variability of the star behind the transit chord through the reloaded Rossiter-McLaughlin approach, which isolates the stellar light behind the planet as it transits.

-Also at Warwick, in collaboration with Dr Matteo Brogi, I worked on the characterisation of the atmosphere of the bloated super-Neptune WASP-166 b.
-I focused on the application of the cross-correlation method to simultaneously study the presence of water and clouds on the planetary atmosphere using high-resolution, optical observations of the instrument ESPRESSO.
-I also worked on improving a principal component analysis technique to mitigate the effect of telluric lines in the observed spectra.
+Also at Warwick, in collaboration with Dr Matteo Brogi and Dr Sid GandhiLink opens in a new window, I worked on the characterisation of the atmosphere of the bloated super-Neptune WASP-166 b, one of the few planets close to the Neptunian desert.
+I focused on applying the cross-correlation method to simultaneously study the presence of water and clouds in the planetary atmosphere using high-resolution, optical observations of the instrument ESPRESSO.
+I also improved a principal component analysis technique to mitigate the effect of telluric lines in the observed spectra.

 Selected publications